 One option: PM and SW are totally separate.
 (Rowan of Rin.)

-A third world: Characters can cause things to happen in each other’s world.
+Characters can cause things to happen in each other’s world.
 Although they occupy the same place they are kept separate.
-(Harry Potter, Peter Pan.)
+(Harry Potter, Peter Pan and Wendy.)
 There is overlap but they are still largely separate.

 If we accept only that which we see, we go nowhere.
-We need to have someone taking us into the unknown.
-That which can be measured and organised is limited to what the human can see now.
+We need someone taking us into the unknown: that which can be measured and organised is limited to what the human can see now.
 Imagination, on the other hand, takes us past the probable (though we can predict things based on what we’ve already seen) and into the unknown.

 Fantasy stories use our imagination to understand what is happening here in reality.
 The term ‘speculative fiction‘ is used to describe stories that consider what is not… yet.
 This enables exploration of great, broad concepts.

-Cosmology vs Cosmography – cosmology is the whole universe and cosmography is how it’s created/written down.
+Cosmology is the whole universe and cosmography is how it’s created/written down.

 100 years ago relativity in physics would have been seen as a fantasy story as in fantastic as in ‘non-existent’.
 Tolkien argued that fantasy worlds exist because we can’t prove otherwise.